Black Summoner: Characters

 Originally a slave, she is a Half-Elf, bought by Kelvin and trained to be a formidable Archer.
 She had a curse to set anybody she touches on fire, until Kelvin came and broke it.
-She is domineering whenever a pretty woman hits on Kelvin.
-She is the perfect homemaker, even though they have maids; Efil is an excellent cook and seamstress.
+Like Melfina, she loves Kelvin and acts like the "second wife".
+She tends to be very possessive whenever a pretty woman hits on him.
+She is the perfect homemaker, even though they have maids, and is an excellent cook and seamstress.